 1 identify, study and develop matters related to international Internet-related public policy issues, and including those issues identified in Council Resolution 1305 (2009);

-2 work in accordance with decisions of the Plenipotentiary Conference 2014 stipulated in Resolution 102 (Rev. Busan, 2014);
+2 work in accordance with decisions of the Plenipotentiary Conference 2018 stipulated in Resolution 102 (Rev. Dubai, 2018);

 3 disseminate its outputs throughout ITU’s membership and the ITU secretariat and to all relevant international organizations and stakeholders actively involved in such matters for their consideration in their policy making processes;

-4 consider and discuss the activities of the Secretary-General and the Directors of the Bureaux in relation to implementation of Resolution 102 (Rev. Busan, 2014), and to prepare inputs into these activities as appropriate;
+4 consider and discuss the activities of the Secretary-General and the Directors of the Bureaux in relation to implementation of Resolution 102 (Rev. Dubai, 2018), and to prepare inputs into these ITU activities, as appropriate;

+5 continue to identify, study and develop matters on international Internet-related public policy issues, taking into account relevant ITU resolutions;

-5 consider and discuss the report prepared by the Secretary-General for the Council related to Internet activities of the Union and provide comments if necessary;
+6 consider and discuss the report prepared by the Secretary-General for the Council related to Internet activities of the Union and provide comments if necessary;